-Folger Education offers lesson plans on frequently taught plays, as well as lessons on introducing Shakespeare.
-Try the two plans below, or, for more lesson plans for A Midsummer Night's Dream, visit the Lesson Plans Archive.
+Folger Education offers teaching modules on Shakespeare's frequently taught plays, as well as modules on introducing Shakespeare.
+Try the modules below, or, for more modules for Midsummer, visit the Teaching Modules Archive.

 "I Will Hear That Play"

 In this lesson plan, you'll cover NCTE standards 1, 3, 4, 8, 9, and 11.
 The lesson works well as a final project on A Midsummer Night's Dream as students consider how sound can influence a scene's meaning.

 In the lesson plan, you'll cover NCTE standards 1, 2, 3, 4, 5, and 6.
 Using the tale of lovers Pyramus and Thisbe from Ovid, students develop their own staging of the scene.
 This also works well as a bridge to other plays, such as Romeo and Juliet.